Paycards

 - [15] on the inner ring of the clock (arrival minutes)

-Paycards are valid in the following areas:
+Paycards are valid in:

-- chargeable public car parks between 8am and 5pm, Monday to Saturday (be aware of the maximum time restrictions in public car parks - some are all day car parks, whereas some have a maximum stay of 3 hours)
+- chargeable public car parks between 8am and 5pm, Monday to Saturday (be aware of the maximum time restrictions in public car parks - some are all day car parks, whereas some have a maximum stay of three hours)